lingyicute/YiTap/prebuilts/libs/README.md

-# Yitap Prebuilt JARs
+# YiTap Prebuilt JARs

 Launcher3 has some dependencies on internal AOSP modules.
-To build Yitap, you have to build AOSP and obtain these JARs.
+To build YiTap, you have to build AOSP and obtain these JARs.

 | File                    | Path                                                                                                                             |
 |-------------------------|----------------------------------------------------------------------------------------------------------------------------------|